 Let our attorneys fight for the compensation you deserve

 If you’ve been injured in an auto accident, let our expert personal injury attorneys in Rochester NY fight for you.
 We can help estimate the value of your case, evaluate settlement offers, and secure the evidence you need to win just compensation.
-Call us today to set up a free consultation.
+Call us today to set up a legal consultation.
 You can meet us in our Buffalo or Rochester offices – or, if your mobility is limited, we’ll meet you at your home.
 In the meantime, if you have further questions or concerns about your injury case, you can continue to explore our blog and video resources, or check out our New York State Personal Injury Guide.